 So many women come to me with complaints about the symptoms that menopause brings: changes in mood, hot flashes, fatigue, weight gain, and bone loss.
 They think these uncomfortable symptoms are inevitable, and they’re convinced they have no control over them.
 But that’s just not true.
 As a woman, your body will go through these changes at some point.
 Your ovaries will decrease production of estrogen and progesterone, and your menstrual cycle will eventually cease.
 But the symptoms aren’t a natural response to these changes – they’re a message that something isn’t right; a cry for help from your body.

 Menopause, by definition, is the lack of menses for 12 months.
 During this natural change, your body is undergoing so many adjustments that it needs all the support it can get.
 Because perimenopause can start years before actual menopause, and presents many of the same symptoms, it’s difficult to know when you are in that crucial year.
 But having an established exercise routine before menopause begins can keep the troublesome symptoms at bay.
-Let’s take a look at how exercise can help you sail through your transition.
+Let’s take a look at the connection between exercise and menopause and how exercise can help you sail through your transition.

 Bone Loss and Menopause

 Imbalanced hormones and lack of exercise contribute to the estimated 10% of bone loss that occurs in women in the ten years around menopause.
 Research conducted at UCLA has shown that most of this loss happens in a much smaller window: the year before and the two years after menopause.
 But you can do something about both of these factors.
-I have many articles in my health library about balancing hormones, but in this newsletter, I’m focusing on the exercise aspect.
 Your bones can stay strong, particularly if you stay moving!

 There are many forms of exercise that are particularly helpful in maintaining good bone health.
 Pilates keeps your alignment where it should be, strengthening both the small muscles around your spine and the bone attached to these muscles.
 Yoga helps prevent falls by improving balance and coordination.
 Yoga also benefits bone health by creating tension, which in turn helps your body build new bone.
 The stretching that comes with practicing yoga also stimulates bone growth.
 The ancient practice of Tai Chi strengthens bone and relaxes your mind, which can also relieve the anxiety and irritability some women experience in menopause.
 Isometric exercise focuses on one muscle group at a time, giving that muscle group and the attached bone a great workout.
 Strength training aids in bone growth as well.